enifmada/EMSel/figures/simulation/README.md

 ```

 ### Figure 9D+10:
-First, fit the generalized gamma distribution to the unconstrained EM of the permuted data.
-To do this, set the following parameters at the beginning of the script `permute_target_dataset.py` and run it using `python permute_target_dataset.py`:
+First, fit the generalized gamma distribution to the bootstrapped dataset.
+To do this, set the following parameters at the beginning of the script `extract_means.py` and run it using `python extract.py`:
 ```
 num_gens_list = [125]
 init_dists = ["real_special"]

+EM_dir = "EM/ibdne"
 data_dir = "data/ibdne"
 ```

+Next, run the command `emsel-sim data/ibdne -s .005 --sel_types neutral --seed 9734 -n 10000 --data_matched data/ibdne/neutral_g125_dal_special_means.txt data/GB_v54.1_capture_only_missingness.txt data/GB_v54.1_capture_only_sample_sizes.table --suffix resim -Ne 35313` to simulate the bootstrapped dataset.
 Then, run EMSel on the resulting dataset by re-running `python SLURM_example.py` and `sh meta_sim_EM.sh` with the same parameters as before (it will not re-run the previous analysis as long as the EM .pkl files have been created).

-Next, set the following parameters at the beginning of the script `permutation_fitting.py` and run it using `python permutation_fitting.py`:
+Next, set the following parameters at the beginning of the script `bootstrap_fitting.py` and run it using `python bootstrap_fitting.py`:
 ```
 num_gens_list = [125]
 init_dists = ["real_special"]